f-i/GPMDB_GPlates_version/README.md

 # GPMDB_GPlates_version
 Here is the GPML file for the latest Global Paleomagnetism Data Base (GPMDB) 4.6b.
-It can be opened using GPlates.
+It can be opened using GPlates. **Please note that here the points visulized are paleopoles**.

 Use